Data collected from the Y15 wave 8 (2022) interviews are now available.

-LSAY records for the Y15 cohort have also been linked to several data sources including ACARA My School, National Assessment Program — Literacy and Numeracy (NAPLAN) and the National VET Provider Collection and the Higher Education Statistics Collection.
+LSAY records for the Y15 cohort have also been linked to several data sources including ACARA My School, National Assessment Program — Literacy and Numeracy (NAPLAN), Senior secondary administrative data, the National VET Provider Collection and the Higher Education Statistics Collection.
 Visit our data linkage page for more information.

 LSAY unit record (including linked data) files are deposited with the Australian Data Archive (ADA) at the Australian National University.
 Access to the data is free via a formal request and registration process managed by the ADA.